 Not all LGBT people experience all of these things, and no doubt some experience none of them.
 But for most LGBT people, their path has been different from most of their straight peers and there will be things that most LGBT people experience that most straight people will not.
 And these things are a part of the complexity of the character and backgrounds of almost every fictional gay person.

-For many straight actors, their experience of gay people will be via their most confident out gay friends, or via previous representations of gay people in movies and TV.
+For many straight actors, their experience of gay people will be via two unrepresentative samples, (a) their most confident out gay friends, (b) via previous representations of gay people in movies and TV.
 Forty years ago those representations were of sad, disillusioned, broken people who had horrible times coming out or were in the process of dying of AIDS, or ultra-camp flamboyant people with limp wrists and catch phrases.
 Twenty years ago they were more often than not very attractive and well-groomed men who were slightly bitchy best friends to nearby career women.
 Today they’re a lot better and more nuanced, but they’re still flawed.
-And you only have to look at fantasy fiction to see that there’s still prejudice in movie making.
+You only have to look at fantasy fiction to see that there’s still prejudice in movie making.
 How many daring archaeologists are gay?
 How many leather coat wearing space cowboys are gay?
+How many spies?
 How many secret agents?

-So here’s our second argument about why gay roles should generally be played by gay people – while there are a number of examples of particularly good straight actors who have very effectively played gay characters, they are uncommon and massively overwhelmed by bad ones.
+So let’s summarize our second argument about why gay roles should generally be played by gay people: while there are a number of examples of particularly good straight actors who have very effectively played gay characters, they are uncommon and massively overwhelmed by bad ones.
 If you want to fix that misrepresentation (and in turn have a positive effect on the lives of gay people) then one thing you can substantively do is cast gay actors in gay roles.

 Which brings us to our final question…

-The position as expressed is simple – if straight people should probably not play gay characters, then surely it’s only fair to say gay characters shouldn’t play straight?
+So the commonly expressed position we’re investigating is superficially simple – if straight people should probably not play gay characters, then surely it’s only fair to say gay characters shouldn’t play straight?

 The problem is this is simply not true.
-When you’re talking about minority groups in this way, the two sides are not symmetrical.
+When you’re talking about minority groups in this way, the two sides are almost always not symmetrical.
 The two sides are in fact very different.
-And the logical consequence of this difference is that things that might be okay for one group are actually not okay for another.
+And the logical consequence of this difference is that things that might be okay for one group might actually not be okay for another.

-(For the moment, I’m going to ignore the reality that there are often straight people in gay bars, and that most non-explicitly gay bars are effectively de facto straight bars containing an equally small proportion of gay people.
-Instead I’m going to talk about why explicitly gay bars are a thing and explicitly straight bars are not.)
+Now—for the moment—I’m going to ignore the reality of the situation that there are often straight people in gay bars, and that most non-explicitly gay bars are effectively de facto straight bars containing an equally small proportion of gay people.
+Instead I’m going to take the position at face value – and talk about why explicitly gay bars are a thing and explicitly straight bars are not.

-So here’s the first bit of asymmetry.
+So here’s the first bit of asymmetry in the lives of straight and gay people.
 A very small proportion of people in the world are LGBT.
 It is strongly debated what that proportion is, but for the sake of simple maths let’s say one person in fifty is explicitly gay.

 Now, one of the most common places to meet someone you end up forming a relationship with is at work.
-The percentage varies depending on who you ask, but it’s somewhere around 15-25% of relationships are with someone you work with.
+The percentage of people who meet their partners at work varies depending on who you ask, but it’s somewhere around 15-25% of relationships.

-So how does this apply to our final question – does it follow that therefore gay actors should not play straight roles?
+So how does this apply to our final concern – if straight actors shouldn’t play gay roles, does it follow that gay actors should not play straight roles?

 Well, let’s look back at our first question – are gay actors given an equal shot at straight roles?
 The answer was no, there’s an asymmetry there.
 Out gay actors were less likely to get leading straight roles than straight actors were to get gay roles.
 Giving gay roles to gay actors starts to fix that problem, but as long as there are disproportionately few gay roles, making things equitable also means letting gay actors play straight roles.

 Does the same apply to our second question?
-Are there asymmetries at play that mean that it’s more okay for gay people to play straight than vice versa?
+Are there asymmetries at play that mean that it’s less problematic for a gay person to play straight than vice versa?
 I would argue there are at least three worth mentioning:

 First up – the asymmetry of knowledge – most straight people do not grow up or live in predominantly gay environments, whereas most gay people do grow up and live in predominantly straight environments.
-Gay people are much more likely to be comfortable and convincing and accurate playing straight – at least partly because they may have spend good portions of their lives doing precisely that.
+The entire world is a predominantly straight environment that gay people simply have to operate within.
+For this reason, gay people are much more likely to be comfortable and convincing and accurate playing straight – at least partly because they may have spend good portions of their lives doing precisely that.

 Second – the asymmetry of power – unlike gay people, straight people generally do not grow experience prejudice because of their sexuality.
 This means that accidentally misrepresenting straight people is much less problematic.
 Instead of furthering or creating a negative view of all straight people, it’s more likely to simply make that character look objectionable or unpleasant.